Complex-valued Iris Recognition Network: Experimental results

 \subsubsection{Impact of modeling complex-valued feature maps}

-We investigate the benefits of performing complex-valued operations within a deep network by comparing with variants of real-valued counterparts.
+We further investigate the benefits of performing complex-valued operations within a deep network by comparing with variants of real-valued counterparts.
 We consider four real-valued representations.
-As shown in Equation~\ref{eq:complex}, $z = x + iy = re^{j\theta} \in \mathbb{C},$ where $x,y,r,\theta \in \mathbb{R}$ are real, imaginary, magnitude and phase, respectively.
+As shown in Equation~\ref{eq:complex}, $z = x + iy = re^{j\theta} \in \mathbb{C},$ where $x,y,r,\theta \in \mathbb{R}$ are the real part, the imaginary part, the magnitude and the phase of $z$, respectively.
 Four real-valued baselines are: \begin{itemize} \item 1. $r$ - Pure real network: Treat the input image purely with a real-valued network, there is no Gabor Block to generate the complex-valued response.
-This is similar to all other deep iris recognition networks in the literature. \item 2. $(x,y)$ - Double-channel real network: Treat the complex-valued Gabor response as one real-valued network \item 3. $(x),(y)$ - 2 separate networks (Real and Imaginary): Treat the complex-valued Gabor response as two real-valued networks: one processes the real response $x$, and the other processes the imaginary response $y$. \item 4. $(r),(\theta)$ - 2 separate networks (Magnitude and Phase): Treat the complex-valued Gabor response as two real-valued networks: one processes the magnitude response $r$, and the other processes the phase response $\theta$. \end{itemize}
+This is similar to all other deep iris recognition networks in the literature. \item 2. $(x,y)$ - Double-channel real network: Treat the complex-valued Gabor response as one real-valued network. \item 3. $(x),(y)$ - 2 separate networks (Real and Imaginary): Treat the complex-valued Gabor response as two real-valued networks: one processes the real response $x$, and the other processes the imaginary response $y$. \item 4. $(r),(\theta)$ - 2 separate networks (Magnitude and Phase): Treat the complex-valued Gabor response as two real-valued networks: one processes the magnitude response $r$, and the other processes the phase response $\theta$. \end{itemize}

-Figure~\ref{fig:compleximpact} explains the architectural difference between the four real-valued baselines and the complex-valued iris network.
-It is clear that the real-valued networks, even with the same configurations (the number of layers, the number of filters per layer and the size of feature maps), would struggle to capture the intrinsic geometry of complex-valued data due to the loss of mathematical correlation between the real and imaginary components.
-This has been reinforced in terms of performance in Figure~\ref{fig:realbaselines}.
+Fig.~\ref{fig:compleximpact} explains the architectural difference between the four real-valued baselines and the proposed complex-valued iris network.
+It is clear that the real-valued networks, even with the same configurations (the number of layers, the number of filters per layer and the size of feature maps), would struggle to capture the phase and the intrinsic geometry of complex-valued data.
+This has been reinforced in terms of performance in Fig.~\ref{fig:realbaselines}.